 We specialize in writing book manuscripts.
-Whether you need a co-author or a ghostwriter, or just need help stringing the right words together, we are happy to be of service.
+Whether you need a co-author or a ghostwriter, or just need a book writer to help find the right words, we are happy to help.

-We can take your story or idea and write a compelling and engaging manuscript to suit your goals, whether those goals are to move mountains, build a reputation, leave a legacy or simply to entertain.
+Our book writing services can turn your story or idea into a compelling and engaging manuscript, whether those goals are to move mountains, build a reputation, create a legacy or simply to entertain.
 Our writers are passionate about everything they do; that’s why they will give you 110 percent!

 Get Published Faster

-Hiring our professional book writers will increase your chances that a publisher or literary agent will pick up your manuscript.
+Hire a ghostwriter to write your book to increase your chances that a publisher or literary agent will pick up your manuscript.

 Please note – when you hire a book writer from THGM, you will build a close one-on-one relationship with your writer.
 You will get his/her complete personal attention.